1. Project Director - $210K AUD or $185K NZD

 5. Data Manager - $175K NZD

-If data and strategy are your thing than a senior level Data Manager role could be the perfect job for you.
+If data and strategy are your thing then a senior level Data Manager role could be the perfect job for you.
 Managing data infrastructures and establishing data governance could be core parts of your day to day in this role whilst collaborating with other teams.

 To get started on your data journey you should be looking at data courses that cover programs such as Power BI or Azure.
 A healthy $175K NZD is a typical salary for a Data Manager in New Zealand.